-The rtr -R|--route-system command sends a request to the router manager to perform system routing.
-If no components are specified, the entire configuration is routed as a single routing domain based on the configuration information provided by the state manager to the router manager.
+The rtr -R|--route-system command sends a request to perform system routing.
+If no components are specified, the entire configuration is routed as a single routing domain based on the configuration information provided by the state manager.
 If a component list (idlist) is provided, routing is limited to the listed components.
 The state manager configuration further limits the routing domain to omit disabled blades, nodes, and links and empty blade slots.

-'''

 crayadm@smw:~> rtr --route-system

-'''